merrillnelson-netizen/Keryx/replit.md

-# Voice Logger Pro - Replit Configuration
+# MyDigitalMemory (MDM) - Replit Configuration

 ## Overview

-Voice Logger Pro is a voice-activated logging and query system that allows users to log structured data and query it using natural language voice commands.
+MyDigitalMemory (MDM) is a mobile-first voice-activated logging and query system that allows users to log structured data and query it using natural language voice commands.
 The application uses speech recognition to capture voice input, processes it through custom parsers, and stores structured data in a PostgreSQL database.
 Users can create custom templates to define data structures and query formats, making it adaptable for various logging scenarios like billiards leagues, project tracking, or any structured data collection.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Mobile-first design: Prioritize mobile experience with sliding sidebar navigation and responsive layouts.

 ## System Architecture

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript using Vite as the build tool
 - **UI Framework**: Tailwind CSS with shadcn/ui component library for Material Design-inspired interface
+- **Mobile Layout**: Custom mobile-first responsive design with sliding sidebar navigation using Sheet component
 - **Routing**: Wouter for lightweight client-side routing
 - **State Management**: TanStack Query (React Query) for server state management and caching
 - **Speech APIs**: Browser's native Web Speech API for both recognition (SpeechRecognition) and synthesis (SpeechSynthesis)